Conditional regression for the Nonlinear Single-Variable Model: An estimator for the Nonlinear Single-Variable Model

 \subsection{The main algorithm and guarantees on the estimator it produces}

 Algorithm \ref{Alg: NVM} summarizes the construction of the proposed estimator of the regression function $F$.
-We prove that the mean squared error of our estimator is the sum of the estimation error and the curve approximation error.
-The estimation error decays the one-dimensional min-max optimal nonparametric learning rate, up to a saturation level dependent on quantities expected to be small, or even zero, as we discuss in detail below. \begin{theorem}[MSE of the Estimator constructed by Algorithm \ref{Alg: NVM}] Assume that \ref{Xsub}, \ref{Ysub}, \ref{zetasub}, \ref{gamma1}, \ref{LCV}, \ref{Omega}, and \ref{P} hold true, and that $f\in \calC^s(\bbR^1)$ with $s\in\sbracket{\frac12,2}$.
+We prove\MMvi{, under assumptions that are detailed in Section \ref{Section: Analysis of the Estimator},} that the mean squared error of our estimator is the sum of the estimation error and the curve approximation error.
+The estimation error decays at the one-dimensional min-max optimal nonparametric learning rate, \MMvi{up to log factors and, importantly, } up to a saturation level dependent on quantities expected to be small, or even zero, as we discuss in detail below. \begin{theorem}[MSE of the Estimator constructed by Algorithm \ref{Alg: NVM}] Assume that the conditions \ref{Xsub}, \ref{Ysub}, \ref{zetasub}, \ref{gamma1}, \ref{LCV}, and \ref{Omega} hold true, and that $f\in \calC^s(\bbR^1)$ with $s\in\sbracket{\frac12,2}$.
 Let $C_{\gamma,f}, M^*, l_{\max}$ be the constants specified in \eqref{e:constantsinThm} below, and $C$ a universal constant.
 Then, for $n$ such that $\frac{n}{\log^{{3/2}} n} \gtrsim C_{\gamma,f} \frac{C_f \len_\gamma}{C_f' \sigma_\gamma}$, if we choose $l^*,j^*$ as

 the estimator constructed by Algorithm \ref{Alg: NVM}, in running time $\mathcal{O}(d^2 n\log n)$, satisfies